ragulzaheer/gurukulam/site/content/books/12-biology/bio-zoology/unit-1/reproduction_in_organisms.md

 and other is reasoning (R).
 Mark the correct answer as

     A. If both A and R are true and R is correct explanation for A

-B If both A and R are true but R is not the correct explanation for A
+    B. If both A and R are true but R is not the correct explanation for A

     C. If A is true but R is false

     D. If both A and R are false.

 **I.Assertion:**

     In bee society, all the
     members are diploid
     except drones.

 **Reason:**

     Drones are produced by
     parthenogenesis.
     A B C D

 **II.
 Assertion:**

     Offsprings produced by
-asexual reproduction are genetically identical to the parent.
+    asexual reproduction are genetically
+    identical to the parent.

 **Reason:**

     Asexual reproduction
     involves only mitosis and no meiosis.
     A B C D

-5. Name an organism where cell division is itself a mode of reproduction.
+5. Name an organism where cell division is itseslf a mode of reproduction.

 6. Name the phenomenon where the female gamete directly develops into a new